2-day itinerary in Hiroshima and Miyajima

 The massive floating Torii gate is the star of the show.
 Depending on the tide, it either appears to float on the water or is accessible by foot at low tide.
 We were lucky enough to see it during high tide, and the sight of the Torii surrounded by the sea was nothing short of magical – like something straight out of a postcard.

-The shrine itself dates back to the 811th century, though its existence was only confirmed in 811 AD.
-It’s built on platforms over the water and is dedicated to the gods who protect people from wars and maritime disasters.
-Over the centuries, the original buildings were destroyed by fires, then rebuilt and destroyed again.
-The current structures date back to 1241.
-The Torii gate, exposed to the elements in the sea, has also undergone multiple restorations, the most recent being in 1875.
-It’s easy to see why this place is a UNESCO World Heritage Site.
+The sanctuary's history dates back to the 6th century, but its existence was only confirmed in 811 AD.
+It is built on walkways over the water and dedicated to the gods who protect people from wars and maritime disasters.
+The original buildings were destroyed by fire, then rebuilt and consumed by fire again; the current structures date from the year 1241.
+In other words, it's impressive.
+The large floating Torii, being in the water, has suffered more damage and reconstruction over time, the last reconstruction occurring in 1875.
+It's easy to understand why this place is a UNESCO World Heritage Site.

 .